shailsur-2021/alexa/README.md

 Let's understand what we have done so far.

 ### Step 6: Test your Meal Planning Skill.
 It is time to test!
-The Meal Planner skill should now be able to do the following:

-* **Ask** the user for their birthday
-* **Listen** to the answer from the user and automatically follow up with questions if any required slots (month, day, year) are missing
-* **Respond** to the user by repeating their birthday

 Let's test the skill.
 1) Click  _Test_ tab to begin testing your skill.